kscanne/kscanne.github.io/_pages/about.md

 St. Louis, Missouri, USA.
-This site is intended as an archive of my academic work, going back to [my 1996 Ph.D. thesis](/publication/1996-06-16-phd-thesis), written under the supervision of Prof. Geoffrey Mess.
+This site is intended as an archive of my academic work, going back to [my 1996 Ph.D. thesis](/publication/1996-06-16-phd-thesis), written under the supervision of Prof. Geoffrey Mess at UCLA.
 You can find all of my [publications](/publications/), [academic talks](/talks/), and
 [courses taught](/teaching/) through the links at the top of the page.